 |% Daily Value*|

-|Total Fat 8g||10%|
+|Total Fat 5g||6%|

-|Saturated Fat 1g||6%|
+|Saturated Fat 1g||4%|

-|Total Carbohydrate 76g||28%|
+|Total Carbohydrate 61g||22%|

-|Dietary Fiber 12g||43%|
+|Dietary Fiber 13g||47%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Looking for the perfect vegan, low-fat eggplant lasagna recipe?
 This recipe is a classic lasagna made with eggplant and spinach, and very little else.
 There's no tofu or ricotta cheese substitute to round it out, just the necessary ingredients of lasagna noodles, eggplants, spinach, and tomato sauce layered together.
-Just stick layer it all together, then stick it in the oven and bake, and you've got yourself a low-fat, quick and easy, home-cooked vegetarian and vegan family meal.
+Layer it all together, then stick it in the oven and bake, and you've got yourself a low-fat, quick and easy, home-cooked vegetarian and vegan family meal.

 With little more than noodles and veggies, this vegan eggplant lasagna recipe is completely dairy-free as well as much lower in fat than a traditional lasagna.
 And, with just six ingredients, it's a breeze to prepare.
 If it's your first time ever making a homemade vegan lasagna, and you're not fully confident in your lasagna-making abilities, this is an easy vegetable-packed recipe to try.

-- 1 tbsp olive oil
+1 tablespoon olive oil

-- 1 clove garlic, minced
+1 clove garlic, minced

-- 1 medium eggplant, diced
+1 medium eggplant, diced

-- 1 64-ounce jar pre-made tomato sauce
+1 (64-ounce) jar premade tomato sauce

-- 1 pound lasagna noodles (uncooked)
+1 pound lasagna noodles, uncooked

-First, preheat the oven to 375 F.
+Gather the ingredients and preheat the oven to 375 F.

 Cover this layer of noodles with a thin layer of sauce, then add the cooked eggplant and another thin layer of sauce.
 Add another layer of noodles followed by a thin layer of sauce, then the spinach and another thin layer of sauce.
-Add the remaining noodles and sauce.

 Noodles are fully cooked and soft enough when they can be easily pierced with a fork.